Thursday, November 28, 2024

 The Tonkaway (sic) Indians were, from the first settlement, friendly to the whites and thereby secured the enmity of the Lipans, Comanches and other inimical tribes.
 In 1842, these Indians made an united attack on the Tonks (sic) and almost entirely wiped them out.
 A short time afterwards, the remnant, about two hundred and fifty, came to Austin and for mutual protection camped in the city limits.
 Their camp was situated in a liveoak grove on West Fourth Street, on ground now occupied by what is known as the "Walker Properties." [generally today's Republic Square] The treaty was brief.
 The Tonks (sic) were to refrain from pilfering, were to act as watchmen and give the alarm if danger approached; were also to join in pursuit of depredators and act as guides.
 In return, they were privileged to trade meat and pecans and wild fruit for corn, potatoes and other foodstuff.
 During the next two years of their residence in the city they held faithfully to the above terms.
 (Austin American-Statesman, 20 Apr 1924, Sun, Page 8)

-In describing the matters of 1842 Walsh straightaway begins with what O’Dell admits is a "possible" mistake, underlined above: Walsh confuses or conflates the Tonkawa Massacre of 1862[1] with events of 1842.
+In the paragraph above Walsh straightaway begins with what O’Dell admits is a "possible" mistake, underlined above: Walsh confuses or conflates the Tonkawa Massacre of 1862[1] with events of 1842.
 Walsh himself warned about trusting his memory.

 From O'Dell's white paper, in reference to this sentence, "It is possible that Walsh was mistakenly thinking about a united attack that happened much later in 1862", i.e. the Tonkawa Massacre of 1862.

-Confusing the Tonkawa Massacre of 1862 with 1842 is a significant mix-up and a problem for the credibility of the Walsh article's 1842-claim as a whole.
+Confusing the Tonkawa Massacre of 1862 with 1842 is a significant mix-up and a problem for the credibility of the Walsh article in terms of establishing the date of the camp and hence why the Tonkawa were there.
 Let's see why.
 We seem to be left with three possibilities:

 1. there was no mix-up, something like the 1862 massacre as described by Walsh did take place in 1842, or